neon-mmd/websurfx/docs/configuration.md

 If you have installed `websurfx` using the package manager of your Linux distro then the default configuration file will be located at `/etc/xdg/websurfx/`.
 You can copy the default config to `~/.config/websurfx/` and make the changes there and rerun the websurfx server.

 Some of the configuration options provided in the file are stated below.
-These are subdivided into three categories:
+These are subdivided into the following categories:

 - General
 - Server